Chufretalas/scramble_ghosts/README.md

 ### Known Issues

-- For some reason you can not walk diagonally up and left and shoot at the same time
+- For some reason you can not walk diagonally up and left and shoot (manually) at the same time